Nigel Melville

-Nigel David Melville (born 6 January 1961) is a former England national rugby union team scrum half and captain and currently serves as Director of Professional Rugby for Rugby Football Union.
+Nigel David Melville (born 6 January 1961) is a former England national rugby union team scrum half and captain and currently serves as Director of Professional Rugby for the Rugby Football Union.

 Melville became the youngest player to captain England on his début when he led them against Australia in November 1984.
 He went on to make another twelve appearances over the next four years.

 Playing career

 Melville attended Aireborough Grammar School and North East London polytechnic.
 He played club rugby for Otley R.U.F.C., Wakefield RFC and Wasps FC.

 Melville was captain of the England Schools 19 age group on their tour to New Zealand and Australia in 1979, England B – the youngest captain at the time, England Under 23 on their tour of Romania in 1983.

 Melville earned 13 caps for England.
 He captained the full England side seven times, winning four games.
 Melville toured with England to Argentina in 1981, North America in 1982 and New Zealand in 1985.
 Melville was a replacement for the injured Terry Holmes on the British Lions tour to New Zealand in 1983 but picked up a spinal injury in his second game and took no further part on the tour.

 Melville's career was blighted by a number of serious injuries including a serious neck injury, shoulder damage, five knee operations and a chipped ankle.
 These partly restricted the number of matches he played for England.